corbtastik/mongodb-on-k8s/README.md

 * Deploy and run MongoDB Ops Manager on K8s
 * Deploy and manage MongoDB clusters on K8s

+_The demo environment runs on Minikube and can be taxing to a MacBook, as such it's recommended to shutdown non-essentials for the best experience (close those Chrome tabs? 🤔)_

 ### Minikube High-level Outline

 * Install Required Infrastructure